Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 10. We strive to gain or own “things” in this world because we perceive that we can achieve happiness eventually; this is sakkāya diṭṭhi or sathkāya diṭṭhi (both “Sakka” and “sath” mean “good” or fruitful, and “kāya” means “kriyā” or actions.
 Diṭṭhi means views.
 Thus, sakkāya diṭṭhi is our wrong idea that our efforts to acquire “things” or “seek happiness” are beneficial and fruitful.

-- When one truly understands anicca, dukkha, anatta, this wrong view goes away.
+- When one truly understands anicca, dukkha, and anatta, this wrong view goes away.
 One realizes that nothing we do can lead to permanent happiness “in this world.”

 11. Furthermore, for one who has seen anicca, dukkha, anatta, the mind does not allow serious wrongdoings (vici+ ki+iccha = liking for wrong actions or things) that could lead to birth in the lower four realms.

 - There is no doubt regarding the “world vision” that they realized.
-Thus vicikicchā, or the liking (mindset) for unfruitful and harmful actions, is removed at the Sōtapanna stage.
+Thus, vicikicchā, or the liking (mindset) for unfruitful and harmful actions, is removed at the Sōtapanna stage.

 - Unbreakable “sīla” (or moral behavior) comes with the correct vision/view.
 That will be automatically monitored at ALL TIMES, not by “observing precepts” for a day or several days.